Radha Soami Satsang Beas: Gurinder Singh era (1990–2024)

+2024 succession

+On 2 September 2024, in a departure from the tradition of naming a successor only shortly before the Master's passing, Gurinder Singh nominated Jasdeep Singh Gill as Patron and Sant Satguru Designate of all RSSB societies, with immediate effect.
+Gill, aged 45 at the time of his appointment, holds a PhD in chemical engineering from the University of Cambridge and had previously served as Chief Scientific Officer at the pharmaceutical firm Cipla.
+Gurinder Singh continues as spiritual head during the transition period.

+Like his two immediate predecessors, Gill is a blood descendant of Sawan Singh: he is the grandson of Gurinder Singh's masi (maternal aunt), making him a first cousin once removed of Gurinder Singh and a great-nephew of Charan Singh.
+Thus, while RSSB succession is formally by spiritual appointment rather than hereditary right, the last three Masters — Charan Singh, Gurinder Singh, and Jasdeep Singh Gill — have all been descendants of the second Beas Master, Sawan Singh.

 Beliefs and teachings

 The philosophy of Radha Soami Satsang Beas is part of the Sant Mat tradition, which advocates an inner path of spiritual discovery.
 The teachings are presented not as a religion, but as a science of the soul that can be practised by people of any faith without conflict with their religious identity.
 The ultimate goal is jivanmukti, or liberation of the soul from the cycle of reincarnation, leading to its return to its divine origin.

 God, the soul, and the sound current

 The core philosophy is based on the belief in a single, formless God from which the entire creation has emanated.
 Central to this belief is the concept of the Shabd, or the Sound Current, also known as Naam (the Word).
 The Shabd is described as the primordial creative power—the dynamic force of God that is the source and sustenance of all existence.
-It is not an audible sound in the physical sense, but a subtle inner vibration or divine melody that the soul can perceive when its attention is withdrawn from the external world.
+It is not an audible sound in the physical sense but a subtle inner vibration or divine melody that the soul can perceive when its attention is withdrawn from the external world.
 This inner Sound is considered the direct path leading back to God.

 According to the teachings, the soul is a particle of the divine that has become separated and is now entrapped in the material world by karma and the cycle of reincarnation.
 The human form is considered a rare opportunity for the soul to achieve spiritual liberation and return to its source.